-Western Nebraska Community College seeks to make all programs and services, including electronic and information technology, accessible to people with disabilities.
+WNCC seeks to make all programs and services, including electronic and information technology, accessible to people with disabilities.
 In this spirit, and in accordance with the provisions of Sections 504 and 508 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), WNCC provides students, faculty, staff, and visitors with reasonable accommodations to ensure equal access to the programs and activities of the college.
-For assistance or further information, students with disabilities should contact the Counseling Director (and disability officer) at (308) 635-6090.
-Helpful information is also available in the "Transition Guide for Students with Disabilities" on the WNCC Web site under Disability Services.
+For assistance or further information, students with disabilities should contact the Counseling Director (and disability officer) at 308.635.6090.
+Additional information is available in the Transition Guide for Students with Disabilities on the WNCC web site at wncc.edu/student-life/student-services/disability-services.